-The Douglas J. Cardinal Theatre located in Grande Prairie Regional College and Grande Prairie Live Theatre regularly showcase local and touring entertainment.
+The Douglas J. Cardinal Theatre located in Northwestern Polytechnic and Grande Prairie Live Theatre regularly showcase local and touring entertainment.

 The Grande Prairie Stompede, held every May at Evergreen Park, just outside of Grande Prairie attracts thousands of visitors every year from near and far for top notch rodeo action.
 This celebration of western heritage has something for everyone, including a midway and art show.